 HL Gordon

 But Vern never returned to the battalion in the field, nor did he return home to Canada.
-Instead, he went to England for convalescence while being placed on the General List of Officers until 2nd November.
-He was then attached to the 34th Battalion (not the 35th) for a period of five months.
-Thereafter he reported to the 8th Reserve Battalion and in April 1917 was transferred again to the 2nd Battalion Central Ontario Regiment.
+He was attached to the General List, the 35th Battalion and the 34th Battalion over a period of five months.

 Service in the USA